-Band-tailed Pigeons are common within their range, but the North American Breeding Bird Survey, North American populations declined 2.7 percent per year between 1966 and 2010 (amounting to a cumulative decline of 70 percent).
+Band-tailed Pigeons are common within their range, but according to the North American Breeding Bird Survey, North American populations declined 2.7 percent per year between 1966 and 2010 (amounting to a cumulative decline of 70 percent).
 Partners in Flight estimates a global breeding population of 2 million, with 39 percent spending part of the year in the U.S., 8 percent in Canada, and 37 percent in Mexico.
 They rate a 12 out of 20 on the Continental Concern Score and are on the 2014 State of the Birds Watch List, which lists species most in danger of extinction without significant conservation action.
 Early reports describe seeing millions of pigeons, but the birds were hunted heavily by sportsmen and also shot by disgruntled farmers, who charged the birds were digging up grain or eating sprouts.
 The species had no legal protection until after the winter of 1911–1912, when a large number of the pigeons were slaughtered for market in southern California.
 This event triggered public outrage in light of the recent extinction of the Passenger Pigeon, and the Band-tailed Pigeon became federally protected.
 Hunting resumed in many areas by the middle of the century, with occasional heavy harvests, but in the late 1960s–1980s legal harvest limits were sharply reduced.
 The pigeons are still hunted in six American states (California, Oregon, Utah, Colorado, New Mexico, Arizona, with a total harvest of about 25,000 per year in the U.S.), and in Mexico and Central America.
 Current declines may be related to continued hunting, and possibly from changes in land use over the last century.

 - Keppie, D. M., and C. E. Braun.
 2000.
 Band-tailed Pigeon (Columba fasciata).
 In The Birds of North America, No. 530 (A. Poole and F. Gill, eds.).
 The Birds of North America Online, Ithaca, New York.